ifindev/buying-frenzy/README.md

 ### Running the App

 After succesfully setting up the docker, database migrations, and database seeding, open up `localhost:1337` on your browser to do a quick sanity check.
-If all goes well, you can start sending request & get response from all of the api endpoints described in the `docs/02-api-specifications.md` directory.
+If all goes well, you can start sending requests & get responses from all of the api endpoints described in the `docs/02-api-specifications.md`.

 ### Copyright